mlcommons/ck/docs/taskforce.md

-The ultimate goal of our taskforce is to accelerate deep-tech innovation and help AI, ML and systems developers by automating all their tedious and repetitive tasks and slashing development, benchmarking, optimization and deployment costs for any novel technology by 10..100 times in the rapidly evolving world.
+The ultimate goal of our taskforce is to accelerate deep-tech innovation and help AI, ML and systems developers by automating all their tedious and repetitive tasks and slashing development, benchmarking, optimization, deployment and operational costs for any novel technology in the rapidly evolving world.

 ## Discussions